nathanj/spirit-island-pbp/README.md

 * If you'd prefer to use Docker, consider a [community-contributed Docker configuration](https://github.com/nathanj/spirit-island-pbp/pull/152).

 Further advice can be found in the [Django deployment docs](https://docs.djangoproject.com/en/stable/howto/deployment/).

+## Terms of Use and Privacy Policy

+The Terms of Use and Privacy Policy for this bot may be found [here](TOU-PrivacyPolicy.md).